-'''
+realm->lair->next->enemies->next->name = ????

-pokedex->head->next->next->pokemon = ????
+• This is code that might work in most Castle Defense implementations

-'''
+• Remember:

-- This is code that might work in most Pokedex implementations - Remember: - Changing a pointer changes its value, a memory address - Changing a pointer will change where it's aiming, nothing more! - Once you use -> on a pointer, you're now looking at a struct field - This means you are not changing that pointer, you have dereferenced it and accessed a field in the struct
+- Changing a pointer changes its value, a memory address - Changing a pointer will change where it's aiming, nothing more! - Once you use -> on a pointer, you're now looking at a struct field - This means you are not changing that pointer, you have dereferenced it and accessed a field in the struct it's aimed at